 Revision surgery after a failed otoplasty

 It is very difficult to correct such deformities.
 However, it is not impossible.
-Meanwhile, Prof. Dr. Berghaus has gained experience in many years and developed methods which enables him to repair even severe disfigurements of the ear due to the use of “aggressive” techniques in ear pinning surgery.
+Prof. Dr. Berghaus has gained a lot of experience over many years and developed methods which enable him to repair even severe disfigurements of the ear due to the use of “aggressive” techniques in ear pinning surgery.